[Home ] [Archive] [ فارسی ]

 Niloofar Dinmohammadi , Samaneh Behzadpoor *

-Materials and Methods: The research design was a descriptive correlational and fundamental study.
-The sample size consisted of 237 mothers residing in Tehran, with a maximum of 24 months passed since their childbirth.
-Sampling was done using the convenience method.
-Data were collected using the Edinburgh Postnatal Depression Scale, the Experiences in Close Relationships-Revised questionnaire, and the Reflective Functioning Questionnaire.
-Finally, the data were analyzed using Pearson correlation and path analysis.
+Methods: This study employed a descriptive-analytical design.
+The study population consisted of 237 mothers residing in Tehran in 2024, all of whom were within 24 months postpartum.
+Participants were selected through convenience sampling.
+Data were collected using the Edinburgh Postnatal Depression Scale, the Experiences in Close Relationships-Revised (ECR-R) questionnaire, and the Spousal Support Questionnaire.
+Data were analyzed using Pearson’s correlation coefficient and path analysis.

 Type of Study: Research | Subject: General